 In an effort to reverse or disguise hair loss, many men reach for over-the-counter hair loss treatments.
 One of the most popular, minoxidil (Rogaine), poses a variety of potential risks.

 Rogaine has been available for several decades.
-Men who want to restore their hair or slow hair loss turn to hair loss treatments like Rogaine almost daily.
 The medication is available at pharmacies and drugstores nationwide.
-It is also available as a prescription from your doctor.
+It’s also available as a prescription from your doctor.

 Using Rogaine increases your risk for several side effects.
 These side effects include: